 Forms of remuneration

-Remuneration to the CEO and other members of the Company's group management may consists of base salary, short-term and long-term variable remuneration, pension benefits and other benefits.
+Remuneration to the CEO and other members of the Company's executive management team may consists of base salary, short-term and long-term variable remuneration, pension benefits and other benefits.

 Base salary

-Base salary is determined by the board of directors and should be on market terms, reflecting the significance of each position for the Company as a whole.
+Base salary should be on market terms, reflecting the significance of each position for the Catella Group as a whole.
 The base salary should reflect the executive's area of responsibility, skills, and experience, and require a committed effort at a high professional level.
+The board of directors determines the base salary of the CEO upon preparation by the remuneration committee, and the remuneration committee determines the base salaries of the other members of the executive management team upon preparation by the CEO.

 Short-term variable remuneration